AI Clumsy Robot - Watch It Fail at Stairs

 function setup(){createCanvas(windowWidth,windowHeight);rectMode(CENTER);textSize(20);}

-Creates a canvas that fills the entire browser window, making the sketch responsive to different screen sizes
+Creates a canvas that fills the entire browser window, so the scene scales to whatever screen it's viewed on.

 draw()